Marvelman: Creation

 With the British economy struggling to recover from World War II, a ban on importing American comics was enacted, leading to a boom in indigenous comics.
 However, a loophole existed whereby a British publisher could import overseas comics, print them and sell the results.
 This proved to be a lucrative move for L. Miller & Son, especially when they licensed Captain Marvel and Captain Marvel Jr. from Fawcett Publications.
 However, after losing a landmark legal case against National Comics in 1952, Fawcett discontinued their superhero material, cutting off the supply of strips for L. Miller & Son.
 Not wanting to cancel the highly profitable title, Len Miller contacted artist Mick Anglo, whose Gower Street Studios had already created cover art for many L. Miller & Son comics.
 Anglo devised the characters of Marvelman and Young Marvelman to replace them, featuring a similar premise of young men who could change into powerful superheroes.
-Working titles had included both Captain Miracle and Miracle Man, both of which would be used by Anglo for later characters.
+Working titles had included both Captain Miracle and Miracleman, both of which would be used by Anglo for later characters.